Generalized Transformation Design: metrics, speeds, and diffusion: Waves, Rays, and Diffusions

 \subsection{Making the metric}

-Although general equations such as eqns. \eqref{eqn-covar-2owe}, \eqref{eqn-geodesic-std}, or \eqref{eqn-diffusion-reorg2} are invaluable starting points, in general we need to justify their use based on particular physical models.
+Although general equations such as \eqref{eqn-covar-2owe}, \eqref{eqn-geodesic-std}, or \eqref{eqn-diffusion-reorg2} are invaluable starting points, in general we need to justify their use based on particular physical models.
 These models then will show us how constitutive or material parameters will combine to form the effective metric for that type of wave -- at least in the limit where the behaviour is straightforward enough to be safely characterized in such a way.
 Here we will do this following our previous work which attempted a unification of T-optics and T-acoustics \cite{Kinsler-M-2014pra}; i.e. we derive second order wave equations directly from a generalization of a p-acoustic model \cite{Kinsler-M-2014pra}, as well as from electromagnetism (EM).
 We use p-acoustics in place of some more specific acoustic model, most notably because in the limits under consideration here, many acoustical models reduce to a second order form that can be easily represented within the p-acoustic framework.
 Further, the formulation of p-acoustics makes it an ideal vehicle for incorporation of compatible acoustic systems within our generalized transformation design scheme.
 However, note that when using simplified models such as p-acoustics to represent mechanical systems under transformation, some caution remains necessary (see e.g. \cite{Norris-2012apl}).

-One critical point about any derivation that proceeds from the original first order equations for either p-acoustics or EM is that we assume the underlying constitutive parameters have a limited spatial and temporal dependence and vary slowly with respect to the wavelength; this constraint is in accordance with that specifying that the determinant of the metric undergoes negligible change in the simplifed covariant wave equation.
+{One critical point about any derivation that proceeds from the original first order equations for the models given below is that we assume the underlying constitutive parameters have a limited spatial and temporal dependence and vary slowly with respect to the wavelength; this constraint is in accordance with that specifying that the determinant of the metric undergoes negligible change in the simplifed covariant wave equation.}

 \pseudosection{p-Acoustics:~} In the case of generalized p-acoustics, the equations for velocity field ${v}^i$, and momentum density ${V}^i$, in combination with amplitude $P$ and stress ${p}^{ij}$ can be written in an indexed form.
 In the rest frame of the acoustic medium, we have ~